cncf/tag-security/README.md

 ## New members

 New to the group?
-Check out our [New Members Page](NEW-MEMBERS.md) page.
+Check out our [New Members](NEW-MEMBERS.md) page.

 ## Related groups